 We publish the Spanish version of Creating Caring Children.
 One of our earliest books, Creative Conflict Solving (for grades 5-9), enters the Peace Scholar series as it gets a total workover with revised and expanded lessons, and a completely new visual style.
 Eighth grade gets its own grade-specific resource, Conflict Resolution in American History: Lessons from the Past, Lessons for Today.

-Funding from The Children’s Trust, in collaboration with Miami Dade Child Development Services, begins a broad-based training using Peacemaking Skills for Little Kids, Helping, Not Hurting, and Creating Caring Children for early childhood centers in Miami-Dade County.
+Funding from The Children’s Trust, in collaboration with Miami Dade Child Development Services, begins a ten-year broad-based training program using Peacemaking Skills for Little Kids, Helping, Not Hurting, and Creating Caring Children in early childhood centers that impacts thousands of teachers, parents, and children in Miami-Dade County.